BYchao100/Graph-Based-Blind-Image-Deblurring/README.md

 # Graph-Based-Blind-Image-Deblurring

-This code is the upgraded implementation of TIP paper "Graph-based Blind Image Deblurring from a Single Photograph".
+This code is the upgraded implementation of our TIP paper "Graph-based Blind Image Deblurring from a Single Photograph".

 ## Prerequisite